nodemcu/nodemcu-firmware/docs/en/modules/wifi.md

 `wifi.sta.eventMonStart([ms])`

 ### Parameters
-`ms` interval between checks in milliseconds, defaults to 150ms if not provided
+- `ms` interval between checks in milliseconds, defaults to 150ms if not provided.

 ####  Returns
 `nil`